iFraan/canvas-multiline-emoji/readme.md

     <p>Typesafe multiline text on canvas with emojies support</p>
 </div>

-This library autoshrinks text size to make it fit in the defined rect.
+> This library autoshrinks text size to make it fit in the defined rect.

-## Dependencies

 ## Instalattion
 To install use: